ANTIMICROBIAL DRUG STEWARDSHIP

 Require approval for the use of advanced-generation broad-spectrum antibiotics

 Stop antibiotics as soon as appropriate to reduce adverse effects, such as antibiotic-associated colitis caused by Clostridium difficile

 Be aware of the effect of the patient’s renal function on the dose of antibiotic prescribed

 Be aware of the patient’s hypersensitivity to specific antibiotics

 Determine whether the patient’s declared hypersensitivity is correct and clinically significant

 Warn patients regarding certain idiosyncratic drug reactions, such as photosensitization

 The concept of targeted treatment refers to making a microbiologic diagnosis promptly and using the most specific antibiotic that has the best safety profile for the patient.
-If multiple broad-spectrum antibiotics are used as empiric therapy early in infection then switching to a narrow-spectrum antibiotic as soon as possible should be done.
-Cultures should be ...
+If multiple broad-spectrum antibiotics are used as empiric therapy early in infection, then switching ...